sashapetrov/sashapetrov/README.md

 - 👋 Hi, I’m @sashapetrov
-- 👀 I’m interested in learning AWS
+- 👀 I’m interested in AWS
-- 🌱 I’m currently learning terraform and prepare for SysOps Associate
-- 💞️ I’m looking to collaborate on practicing AWS
+- 💞️ I’m looking to collaborate on AWS
 - 📫 How to reach me: poker07@yandex.ru

 <!---